“The house did not shelter. It devoured.”

 Written by: Fortune Salem

-Amelia discovers a strange library in the house she inherited from her
+Amelia discovers a strange library in the house she inherited from her uncle, and becomes absorbed in unraveling its secrets.

 Toward the Beginning of All Music